Resources

 Library and Materials

-The Center for Faculty Excellence has many books and resources available to support your teaching and professional development.
+The Center for Faculty Excellence has resources and many books available to support your teaching and professional development.

 Active Learning Resources

-To support instructors’ use of active learning techniques, the Center for Faculty Excellence has the following available for checkout.
-Please contact the Center to arrange pick-up in Hammond (Gyte 140) or Westville (SWRZ 155).
+To support instructors’ use of active learning techniques, the Center for Faculty Excellence has a limited amount of the following materials available for checkout on a short-term basis.

 - multiple packs of Crayola markers (to use on easel paper or other paper)